reefactor/brainfood_reference/README.md

 > Possession of anything begins in the mind.
 > -- Part 6 "Beyond System — The Ultimate Source of Jeet Kune Do" Jeet Kune Do: Bruce Lee's Commentaries on the Martial Way (1997) edited by John Little

+> Be disciplined in your life so that you can be violent and original in your art (Soyez réglé dans votre vie et ordinaire comme un bourgeois, afin d'être violent et original dans vos œuvres)
+> ― Gustav Flaubert

 Amateurs have a goal.
 [Professionals have a process](https://fs.blog/2017/06/habits-vs-goals/).

 [Deliberate practice](https://en.wikipedia.org/wiki/Practice_%28learning_method%29#Deliberate_practice) makes perfect